 To learn more about this unique bike tour, go to: Electric Bike Tour with 2 Options to Explore Granada

 In my earlier post on our visit to Úbeda, I introduced you to the Islamic occupation of Spain.
 An occupation that lasted almost eight centuries.
 Some parts were reconquered rather soon, like the northern regions of Spain.
 But for other regions, it took much longer.
 Granada was the last one, in 1492.

 Under the leadership of the catholic kings – Ferdinand of Aragon & Isabella of Castile – Spain little by little reconquered the last remnants of Islamic Spain.
 Of course, that meant war, death & destruction.

 Surprisingly though Granada got away with it, because just before the Castilians planned the final battle, one of the muslim leaders decided to hand over Granada peacefully.
-(His name was Abu Abdallah Muhammad XII – better known by the Spaniards as Boabdil.
-A man who, because of his act for some was a traitor, but for many others a hero.)
+(His name was Abu Abdallah Muhammad XII – better known as Boabdil.
+A man who, because of his act, for some was a traitor, but for many others a hero.)

 This way the beautiful muslim palaces of the Alhambra, high above the city, were spared destruction.
 Something we, as well as the city of Granada, may be very thankful for.